Skip to main content

 Form 9465 comes into play if you cant pay your taxes due in full and want an installment payment plan with the IRS.
 You can use this tax form if you owe more than $50,000 in taxes and you need more than 120 days to make the full payment.

-If the IRS approves an instalment plan request, you will still pay the interest and penalties on the overdue balance.
+If the IRS approves an installment plan request, you will still pay the interest and penalties on the overdue balance.
 You must pay the balance within 72 months or less, depending on how much is overdue.

 For amounts less than $50,000, you can file an online payment agreement application, instead of using Form 9465.